anoukdebrouwer/Vancouver-bicycle-traffic/README.md

 # Bicycle-counts
-Python project visualizing and predicting bicycle counts in Vancouver, BC.
+Personal data science project in Python visualizing and predicting bicycle counts in Vancouver, BC.

 The City of Vancouver has bike counters along popular bike routes at 19 different locations in the city.
 The goal of this project is to predict bicycle counts using weather data and information about the day.